CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/post-process-cyclecloud.md

 `scontrol show nodes`

-### Stop the compute nodes

-`pcluster update-compute-fleet --region us-east-1 --cluster-name cmaq --status STOP_REQUESTED`

 ### Edit, Build and Run the POST processing routines

 You need to run the post processing scripts for every benchmark case.

+cp /shared/cyclecloud-cmaq/run_scripts/run_combine_conus.csh .

+Examine the run script

+cat run_combine_conus.csh

-The post processing scripts are set up for one of the cases:
+The post processing scripts are set up for a specific case, example:

-setenv APPL 2016_CONUS_6x18pe
+setenv APPL 2016_CONUS_10x18pe

 note, you will need to change the sed command to a different configuration if you ran another case, example:

 setenv APPL 2016_CONUS_12x9pe

-Note, the following script was used to modify the base post processing scripts (set up for the Bench_2016_12SE1 case to the CONUS domain.

 If you used the CMAQ Benchmark Option 1, with the pre-loaded software, then these scripts have already been modified.